caltemose/followmystomach.com/content/travel/guide/improvising.md

 weight: 5
 ---

-+ Have the right mindset (constraints are good)
-+ Save food containers for leftovers
-+ Bottle as rolling pin
-+ Know when not to improvise, don't force things

 Working in a temporary kitchen can be fun but it's often a bit of work and requires some thinking when you plan recipes and buy ingredients.
-It's very likely you will not have access to a fully-stocked kitchen.
-How a kitchen is stocked can be a great limiter on what you can cook since it's possible you won't have an oven or may have only one stove burner or will have a very small refrigerator.
+You probably won't have access to a fully-stocked kitchen.
+How a kitchen is stocked can be a great limiter on what you can cook but if you approach it with the right attitude, you can use these limitations to your advantage.

-One thing you may want to carry with you if you plan to do a lot of cooking and already spend a lot of time in the kitchen is a good chef's knife.
-Do not expect to find good knives in any rental apartment.
-Just be aware of the ramifications of carrying a knife (no carry-on).
+## Keep it Simple

+You've already got enough variables being in a foreign kitchen, don't make things worse by trying complex recipes or preparations in a kitchen not suited to those tasks.
+Make recipes you have a high chance of completing successfully.

+## Obvious Stuff

+If you need an apron while cooking, you can improvise one with a bath towel tied around your waist.

+Most apartments don't have much in the way of storage for leftovers so keep the useful empty containers from items you purchased at the market or grocer.
+They will come in handy again.

+Don't force the improvisation.
+I've used a bottle to roll pasta on enough occasions to know it's just not worth the effort.
+Some things can wait til you go home.
+You're on vacation, don't make things difficult on yourself.

 ## Next

 [Read about some easy-to-make, standard recipes you can use when traveling.](../standard-recipes)

+{{< travel-guide-menu improvising=1 >}}